docker-hy/docker-hy.github.io/data/part-1/section-5.md

 - Publishing port

-Exposing a container port means that you tell Docker that the container listens to a certain port.
-This doesn't actually do much except helps us humans with the configuration.
+Exposing a container port means telling Docker that the container listens to a certain port.
+This doesn't do much, except it helps humans with the configuration.

 Publishing a port means that Docker will map host ports to the container ports.

-To expose a port, add line `EXPOSE <port>` in your Dockerfile
+To expose a port, add the line `EXPOSE <port>` in your Dockerfile

 To publish a port, run the container with `-p <host-port>:<container-port>`